 Selecting a new active palette changes the PCL graphics state.
-Besides color entries, a palette also contains the graphics state at the time the bitmap representation of the palette colors was created.
-This guarantees color reproduction integrity by insuring that the same color specification triplet always produces the same bitmap representation.
+Besides the color entries, a palette also has the graphics state which contains the color space, color treatment, and render algorithm.
+This ensures that the same color specification in a given palette will always produce the same printed color.

-As described below, the Select Palette (Fc&p#S), Palette Control (Fc&p#C), and Palette Control ID (Fc&p#I) commands implement the three basic operations of management by ID.
+As described below, the Select Palette (Ec&p#S), Palette Control (Ec&p#C), and Palette Control ID (Ec&p#I) commands implement the three basic operations of management by ID.